-4.1 Board of Governors
+4.1 ISO Board of Governors

-The Board of Governors is responsible for reviewing and approving this policy not less than once every three years.
-Any substantive modifications or amendments to this policy must also be approved by the Board of Governors.
+The ISO Board of Governors is responsible for reviewing and approving this policy not less than once every three years.
+Any substantive modifications or amendments to this policy must also be approved by the ISO Board of Governors.

-4.2 Chief Financial Officer (CFO)
+4.2 Chief Financial Officer

-The Chief Financial Officer is responsible for:
+The Chief Financial Officer owns and is accountable for the ISO's investment policy and is responsible for:

-- Maintaining a system of internal controls as outlined in section 7 - Ensuring that all investment transactions and holdings remain in compliance with this policy and any bond indenture terms - Submitting reports to the Board of Governors and the Corporate Management Committee (CMC) as outlined in section 8.
+- reviewing the sufficiency of this policy annually and submitting substantive modifications and amendments to the Board of Governors for approval; - maintaining a system of internal controls, as outlined in Section 7; - ensuring that all investment transactions and holdings remain in compliance with this policy and any bond indenture terms; and - submitting reports to the Board of Governors and the Corporate Management Committee (CMC), as outlined in Section 8.